 Courses used to meet the core General Education Category Requirements section above also fulfill the marker requirements if the course carries the indicated marker in the online Schedule of Courses.
 Other marker courses are also available, including courses in the major.
 It is therefore possible to meet all General Education Marker Requirements while completing the courses under the General Education Category Requirements section above and/or courses required for the major.
 Students should carefully and intentionally plan their semester course schedules.

-Waivers of Marker Courses for Incoming Students Transferring 60 or More Hours
+Waivers of Marker Courses for Incoming Students Transferring 60 or More Credits

 Work toward Student Learning Goals outside the General Education Program